httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 * The array contains a string that is a case-insensitive character-for-character match for the origin in question, serialised into Unicode as per Section 6.1 of {{RFC6454}}.

-A client MAY treat an "http-opportunistic" resource as invalid if the contains values that are not strings.
+A client MAY treat an "http-opportunistic" resource as invalid if values it contains are not strings.

 This document does not define semantics for "http-opportunistic" resources on an `https` origin,